osu-crypto/libOTe/README.md

       relic is built with `cmake . -DMULTI=OPENMP` and installed.
  * `cmake .  -DENABLE_SIMPLESTOT=ON`: Build the library with integration to the [SimplestOT](https://github.com/osu-crypto/libOTe/tree/master/SimplestOT)
       library implementing a base OT.
+Also works with only relic but is slower.

 Other Options:
  * `cmake .  -DENABLE_CIRCUITS=ON`: Build the library with the circuit library enabled.
  * `cmake .  -DENABLE_NASM=ON`: Build the library with the assembly base SHA1 implementation.
 Requires the NASM compiler.

 <b>Note:</b> In the case that miracl or boost is already installed, the steps